André Bambu

 André Luiz Quirino Pereira, commonly known as "André Bambu" (born 4 August 1979), is a Brazilian former professional basketball player.

 Professional career

-Bambu played pro club basketball with Pinheiros in the top-tier level Brazilian League.
+Bambu played pro club basketball with Pinheiros in the top-tier Brazilian League.
 With Pinheiros, he won the FIBA Americas League's 2013 season championship.

 National team career

 Bambu was a member of the senior men's Brazilian national basketball team.
 With Brazil, he played at the 2006 FIBA World Championship.